Skip to main content

 1. Create a role named Analysts France and assign it the following filter token:

-• Name: france-filter-token
+• Name: country-filter-token

 • Filter formula: t.channel IN ('#fr.wikipedia', '#en.wikipedia')

-• Name: germany-filter-token
+• Name: country-filter-token

 • Filter formula: t.channel IN (‘#de.wikipedia', '#en.wikipedia')